 The commonest symptom is to experience the passage of wind out through the vagina.
-Women with a RVF may also experience frequent gynaecological or urinary infections and may even pass mucus or stool through the vagina.
+Women with a rectovaginal fistula may also experience frequent gynaecological or urinary infections and may even pass mucus or stool through the vagina.

 What investigations can be done to find out?